 Skills Taxonomy

-A “Skills taxonomy” is a structured approach to organizing and naming all the different skills needed by an organization, and it helps create a system for monitoring how these skills evolve over time.
+A “skills taxonomy” is a structured approach to organizing and naming all the different skills needed by an organization, and it helps create a system for monitoring how these skills evolve over time.
 Most skills taxonomies come in the form of inventories where skills are identified, categorized, grouped, and clustered.

 The taxonomy can take many forms, but is usually organized by "skill family" ie. database management, software engineering, artificial intelligence, engineering leadership, etc. Today there are tens to hundreds of thousands of "skills" used in job descriptions and job postings, so the taxonomy is always changing.
 Any new technology, business process, science, or professional domain (ie. new laws and regulations) will create new skills to add to the taxonomy.